-RESOURCES 4.0 4.1 Financial Allocation The overall net expenditure for the Environmental Health Service is £799,100.
+4.1 Financial Allocation The overall net expenditure for the Environmental Health Service is £949,400.
 Within this budget, the food service costs are not currently separately identified.
 From this amount the food service is not currently allocated a specific amount.
 It is therefore not possible to determine whether there is a change in real terms in expenditure on the food service compared to the last financial year.
-In addition, approximately £17,100 will be spent engaging a food contractor to carry out planned inspections.
-In 1996/97 the Public Health Laboratory Service allocated this service a sampling budget of £7065.
+Approximately £17,000 will be spent engaging a food contractor to carry out planned inspections.
+This is included in the overall net expenditure.
+In 1996/97 the Public Health Laboratory Service allocated this service a sampling budget of £7,065.
 Samples can be submitted to that costing without the Council being charged.
-This figure has not been altered and therefore it represents a decrease in real terms year on year.
-Details of the budget for salaries, travel, subsistence, consultancy, analytical fees are contained in Rochford District Councils Budget Book 2003/2004.
+In 2001 the Health Protection Agency altered local authorities free of charge allocation to the number of samples submitted during 1999/2000.
+RDC submitted approximately 300 samples (not confirmed yet by the HPA) and this years programme is set at a level that should into incur any charges.
+The funding for sampling for future years is currently being reviewed.
+Details of the budget for salaries, travel, subsistence, consultancy, analytical fees are 4.2 Staffing A llocation contained in Rochford District Councils Budget Book 2004/2005.
 No budget is separately allocated for prosecutions or legal action taken as a result of action under this service, but are provided for within the Legal Service's budget.
-4.2 Staffing Allocation The staff available for this period is Safety Food and Regulation Manager Principal Environmental Health Officer (EHO) Contract EHO Senior EHO 2 Part-time Senior EHO 0 Senior EHO (1 Vacancy).
-Environmental Health Assistants (EHA)

-3 Administrative staff

-This staffing allocation is not solely for this service plan.
+The staff available for this period is:

+1 Safety Food and Regulation Manager 1 Principal Environmental Health Officer (EHO) 1 Contract EHO 1 Senior EHO 1 Part-time Senior EHO 0 Part-time Senior EHO - Maternity leave 2 Environmental Health Assistants (EHA) 3 Administrative staff This staffing allocation is not solely for this service plan.
 These officers also carry out the Health and Safety, Animal Welfare Licensing, Outbreak Control and Infectious Disease, Public Entertainment licensing and Control of Trading Licensing duties.
 The administrative staff also support the entire Housing, Health and Community Care Service.
 It is estimated that the above staffing levels will provide sufficient resources to carry out the service delivery outlined in Paragraph 3.0.
 It is estimated that 3 full time equivalents work on food safety.

-4.3 Staff Development Plan

-This service supports the Corporate Plan for Rochford District Council.
+4.3 Staff Development Plan This service supports the Corporate Plan for Rochford District Council.
 The staff covering this service will continue to be encouraged, motivated and trained to develop their potential and use their talents for the benefit of the people of the district.
 This service identifies training and development needs by an annual performance and development review of all staff.
 The training budget is allocated primarily to those staff in the whole service that are identified as requiring further training to develop their professional and technical skills for the job that they are required to carry out and to deliver Corporate Objectives.